makis95/Computational-Methods-for-Electromagnetics/README.md

 2)Methods of Moments must be in the same folder with panels.txt

-3)Random walk needs to be in the same folder with conductor1/2/3.txt and gauss1/2/3.txt
+3)randomwalk.m needs to be in the same folder with conductor1/2/3.txt and gauss1/2/3.txt and random_walk.m needs surface.txt and gauss.txt